 If you feel your squash is very watery, sprinkle a little salt over it (after you roast it) and let it sit in a colander for an hour.
 Then press extra water out before putting it in the fridge or making this casserole.

-I’m excited to grow more squash in our garden again this year — I’m certain this yummy Southwest Spaghetti Squash Casserole will be on regular rotation in our menu plan!
+I’m excited to continue growing more squash in our garden, and I’m certain this yummy Southwest Spaghetti Squash Casserole will be on regular rotation in our menu plan!